 UDIMM (Unbuffered Dual In-Line Memory Module) and SODIMM (Small Outline Dual In-Line Memory Module) are two common types of memory modules used in desktops and laptops.
 UDIMMs are typically found in desktops and servers, offering standard-size memory sticks that are cost-effective and compatible.
 SODIMMs, on the other hand, are smaller and mainly designed for laptops, mini-PCs, and all-in-one systems.
-While both types serve the same purpose of providing temporary active data storage, SODIMMs are suitable for constrained space, whereas UDIMMs are better suited for systems with larger space.
+While both types serve the same purpose of providing temporary active data storage, SODIMMs are suitable for constrained space, whereas UDIMMs are better suited for systems with larger spaces.
 The choice between UDIMM and SODIMM, especially for gaming, often depends on the device's form factor and specific performance needs.

 What is UDIMM?